 New Revenue: $7.1 million in 2020 at $8/month on single family residences, $6.40/month for multi-family residential units, and $38.56/month for public, commercial and institutional accounts.

-Employee-paid payroll tax proposal
+Employee-paid payroll tax for public safety proposal

 Based on a percent of total wages paid, an employee-paid payroll tax would be paid by all employees in Salem's private and public sectors.
 All members of our community, including those who commute to Salem for work, enjoy the benefit of services provided by the City.
-Residents share in some of the cost to provide services with property taxes; the more than 60,000 commuters who work in Salem do not.
+Residents share in some of the cost to provide public safety services with property taxes; the more than 60,000 commuters who work in Salem do not.
 By including commuters, the cost of providing service would be shared by everyone who works in Salem.
 As our economy grows and more jobs are available in Salem, revenue from this source will also grow.

 How: The employee-paid payroll tax would be collected by Oregon's Department of Revenue.